AdaCore/training_material/courses/spark_essentials/150_spark_boundary/03-software_boundary.rst

 Modeling an API
 -----------------

-* API may be modelled in SPARK
+* API may be modeled in SPARK

   - Implementation may be in Ada, C, Rust...
   - Implementation may be in the Operating System